Top 10 Things to do in Petaluma

 Petaluma Adobe State Historic Park, Courtesy of SonomaParks.org

 Though currently closed, the Petaluma Historical Library & Museum, housed in a historic Carnegie Library built in 1904, is a treasure trove of interesting facts about Petaluma and beyond.
-It’s definitely worth visiting once museums are allowed to reopen, as exhibitions here range from past to current events, with photos and stories about the city’s founders, early settlers, and history — including fascinating tidbits about how Petaluma became the chicken capital of the country.
-Also noteworthy for future planning is the Petaluma Adobe State Historic Park, where the main attraction is the historic adobe building, constructed in the early 19th century.
+Exhibitions at the museum range from past to current events, with photos and stories about the city’s founders, early settlers, and history—including the fascinating tidbit about how Petaluma became the chicken capital of the country.
+At the Petaluma Adobe State Historic Park, the main attraction is the historic adobe building, which was constructed in the early 19th century.
 One of the most prosperous private estates established during the Mexican Period, today the adobe offers visitors a glimpse into the early settlement days of Petaluma and Sonoma County during the 1800s.

 Visit a Food Truck